How To Cancel An IPO Application?

 If you don’t know how to cancel IPO application, this article is for you!
 Hold your patience and read till the end to learn how to withdraw IPO applications and secure other relevant information regarding IPO cancellation charges.
 This article will also guide you through the steps to cancel an IPO application.
 But before anything else, it is essential to define what the withdrawal of an IPO application is meant.

-What Is Withdraw IPO Application?
+What is withdrawal of IPO Application?

 The meaning of an IPO application withdrawal is when an investor intends to cancel their initial request to purchase the company’s shares that are going public.
 On submitting an IPO application, the investor expresses an interest in buying the shares of a company on its initial public offering.
 However, there is also an option of withdrawing the application before the allotment of shares if they change their decision about purchasing shares.